-Thousands of years ago the glaciers that carved the knife ridges and sharp craggy peaks in the park pushed their way down the Flathead Valley.
-And when they retreated, they left behind quite a gift.
-Flathead Lake is a sprawling blue jewel at the base of the Swan and Mission ranges.
-It covers nearly 200 square miles, has more than 160 miles of shoreline and reaches a depth of 370 feet.
-But numbers alone can’t begin to describe its beauty or describe the childlike wonder you’ll feel when you first dip your toes into its cool, clear water.
+Thousands of years ago, the glaciers that carved the stunning landscapes of Glacier National Park pushed their way down into the modern-day Flathead Valley and sculpted Flathead Lake.
+The largest natural freshwater lake in the West, Flathead Lake sits in northwest Montana and is a sprawling blue jewel at the base of the Swan and Mission mountain ranges.
+Encompassing nearly 200 square miles, the lake has 185 miles of shoreline and a depth of 370 feet.